Which Countries are the Biggest Online Casino Gamblers

 · Future forecast: If Japan were to regulate online casinos, analysts suggest it could immediately rank in the global top 5.

 · Current status: The largest regulated gambling market in Africa.
+South Africa is the largest online gambling market on the continent, with virtual casinos playing a significant role in the digital gambling landscape.
 Online casinos remain in a legal grey zone, but players widely use licensed offshore operators.

 · Why big: Mobile-first gambling has exploded, particularly in slots and roulette.